CyberEthicalMe/blog-articles/cksoi0lar0202wps1ed1fgh8z.md

 ### Raspberry Pi

 I can't guarantee any model would have enough calculation power - but **I think** version 3 would be sufficient.
-I'm using the Raspberry Pi 4B - which I finally received after [as a reward for the most interesting write-up](https://www.instagram.com/p/CPsT-6oBGq5/?utm_source=ig_web_copy_link) from the DataDog CTF.
+I'm using the Raspberry Pi 4B - which I finally received [as a reward for the most interesting write-up](https://www.instagram.com/p/CPsT-6oBGq5/?utm_source=ig_web_copy_link) from the DataDog CTF.

 ### SD Card